Universal Marseille Tarot

 The suits are Staves, Chalices, Swords and Pentacles.
 The Court cards are King, Queen, Knight and Knave.
 The Trumps follow traditional titles, with Justice as VIII and Strength as XI.

 The Marseille deck, rather than being used primarily for divination, found its primary use for card-playing, both in gambling halls and in private homes.
-The Marseille decks were printed from woodblocks, and retained a plain, una... read more reviews or write a review.
+The Marseille decks were printed from woodblocks, and retained a plain, una... read more reviews.

 Similar Decks to Universal Marseille TarotTheme: Marseilles